koriditmeyer/ecommerceBackend/README.md

 ## 💼 Technical Elements

+20/12/23 [V0.3]:
+- [NEW] Update router, middleware and schema structure to be compatible with passport
+- [NEW] Use Passport as session manager.
+Implement the local strategies to register and login
+- [NEW] Add passport-github v2 functionality.
+Add New passport strategy and new github login endpoint

 18/12/23 [V0.2]:
-- [NEW] Add session management with cookies via express-session and connect-mongo.
+- Add session management with cookies via express-session and connect-mongo.
-- [NEW] Create new endpoints on API and WEB for session management and users registration and profile
+- Create new endpoints on API and WEB for session management and users registration and profile
-- [NEW] Add password encryption using the bcrypt password-hashing function
+- Add password encryption using the bcrypt password-hashing function

 14/12/23 [V0.1]: